CodeChron/fullstack-js-with-meteor-react-docs/add_an_app_header.md

   rightCol: React.PropTypes.object
 }
 ```

+This is a very bare-bones component but it is sufficient for now.

 ## Props and PropTypes
 Notice that we are passing in argument called ```props```.
 This is an object passed in from a parent component that contains everything we might want to provide to this component, and any child components.
 We'll see more about how this works when we start actually passing in components, functions, and more.